thangchung/ShoppingCartDemo/README.md

 ### Introduction

-The ShoppingCart project is only for the demo in training courses.
+The ShoppingCart project is only for the demo in training courses and [NashTech Connect event 17/06/2017](https://www.facebook.com/events/697515040432826/).

 ### System overview